Modern Slavery Statement 2022

 Annual Review and approval

-This Modern Slavery Statement will be reviewed at least once every two years.
+This Modern Slavery Statement will be reviewed annually.

-The Alpha Bank London Executive Committee has approved this statement.
+The Alpha Bank London Executive Committee and Board have approved this statement.